WendyOlsen/Upskilling2024/readme.txt

 3 Diego Perez Ruiz on entropy and the mean-squared error

-Also note, 4 Philip Leifeld made his own repository at:   https://github.com/leifeld/awayday on maximum likelihood estimation
+Also note, 4 Philip Leifeld made his own repository at:   https://github.com/leifeld/awayday on maximum likelihood estimation And note, 5 Arek Wisniowski has made his own repository at:  ​https://github.com/a-wis/SOST-away-day

 Wendy Olsen